peteryland/binoxxo/README.md

 the full Haskell Platform for your system (e.g. on a Raspberry Pi), you'll also need to install parsec (`cabal install parsec`).

 To compile and run the tests simply type `make`.
+It takes around 6s to build and run all the tests on an m1.micro instance.
+At first glance, it might look like an `O(n)` solver for `n`x`n` puzzles, but the transpose operation is the expensive one, turning it into a worst case `O(n)` but normally very close to `O(1)` algorithm.

 The program expects a grid on stdin in any of the following formats, with the first row setting the row length for the rest of the grid (so it must be a full